TmS1108/Binary-Search-Tree/README.md

 - The program **only accepts integer values as input**.
 Any other inputs such as characters (alphabets) and special characters (punctuations etc.) are not supported and will return errors.
 - When running the programs in an IDE, the IDE may display code errors due to the use of our own classes implemented as packages.
 However, the program can still be compiled and executed without errors.

-## Both programs display clear instructions, guide and error messages for an easy experience in using the programs.
+## This programs display clear instructions, guide and error messages for an easy experience in using the programs.

 ## ======================================================